 The block of numbers allocated for Apprentice Clerks in 1925 was 590001 to 594261, which seemingly provided for the Ruislip apprentices (up to 592080) and for the entries from 1947 until the allocation was exhausted.
 The next batch of Administrative Apprentice numbers allocated (in Oct 64) was from 594301 to 599999; the last number actually issued was 596003.
 With the next batch of numbers starting at 600000 it would appear that the only individuals with 596XXX numbers were admin apprentices and there were only ever 4 of them.
 The list confirms that numbers 594262 to 594300 were never allocated to any elements of the RAF.
 Turning to the 311 to 330 entry era the list shows that a block from 8000005 to 8002157 was used rather than being allocated from the male recruit block as the web-site suggests.
 As a result it should be relatively easy to identify anyone from this era, with the exception of those who came to us via Halton, Cosford or Locking.

 With the passing-out in August.
 1973 of the 330th Entry, administrative apprentice training in the RAF ceased.
 Over the period May, 1947 – August.
-1973, it had trained some 4,500 apprentices, and indeed a number of them are thought to be still serving.
-A snapshot of ex- administrative apprentice achievements, shows that others worthy of note are John Williamson of the 9th Entry who was awarded the RVM for his service on the Queen’s Flight.
+1973, it had trained some 4,500 apprentices, and the last to leave the service was Russell (Russ) Bond (8002091) 330th entry, who left in 2012 to become a beefeater at the Tower of London.
+A snapshot of ex- administrative apprentice achievements (too many to mention them all), shows that others worthy of note are John Williamson of the 9th Entry who was awarded the RVM for his service on the Queen’s Flight.
 Bob Danes of the 33rd Entry was awarded two AFC’s for his bravery in two air/sea rescues.
 Bill Beedie of the 30 I st Entry was adjudged as being the most outstanding RAF apprentice of the year from the various training schools, and was awarded a Gold Medal bearing the insignia of the Argentine Air Force, and presented by the Argentine Ambassador; at this presentation incidentally, and representing the AOC-in-C, Bomber Command, was Air Vice Marshal VM Carter the ex-Ruislip Apprentice Clerk mentioned earlier.
 Although information is sketchy, there were doubtless a number of other ex-admin apprentices who achieved high rank, including Air Cdre John Pack of the 5th Entry.
 A list of those who reached Group Captain Rank including their entry numbers is shown in our General Archive Pages .
 In a general resume of the performance of ex-administrative apprentices, many of whom have been awarded honours, and with their varied achievements whilst serving and subsequent to their leaving the RAF, it is without doubt that their contribution to the Royal Air Force, and indeed the nation as a whole, has been as significant as that made in the past by their forebears, the RAF Ruislip Apprentice Clerks.
 At a reunion dinner of the 29th Entry in 1986, Reg Drinkwater an ex-drill instructor who served training Administrative Apprentices at RAF Hereford in the mid 50’s, spoke eloquently when he said ‘ My job was to turn boys into men.
 Looking at you now and at your outstanding achievements both in and out of the Service, I rest my case’.

 Website Manager Note: I recommend you visit this page for further information regarding the Administrative Apprentice Scheme